 He started with Philips in 2007, and has since expanded the business after identifying demand from companies for accessible IP advisory services and practical support for patent management.

-Since July 2018 he is assigned as the new Managing Director of IPCom.
+Since July 2018 he was assigned as the new designated Managing Director.